WeblateOrg/weblate/docs/user/checks.rst

 Starting spaces
 ~~~~~~~~~~~~~~~

-Source and translation do not both start with the same number of spaces.
+*Source and translation do not both start with same number of spaces*

 A space in the beginning of a string is usually used for indentation in the interface and thus
 important to keep.